How will Covid affect our day?

 At a farm just outside Market Rasen, Lincs.
 If you have booked on a date you should have received confirmation, asking you to arrive for 10am at Moat Farm, Caenby Road, Glentham, Market Rasen, Lincs, LN8 2EE.
 Please do not turn up on the off-chance that we can fit you in, only pre-paid bookings will be accepted.

 We ask you to arrive for 10am, to complete the paperwork and get changed.
 Briefing will commence at 10.30am, followed by riding until lunchtime.
 We recommence after lunch, with the occasional break when needed and finish between 4 and 5 pm.

 What about food and drink?

-We provide all you should need on the day, unless you have any special dietary requirements.
-Tea and coffee is available from sign on in the morning and throughout the day, as are cold drinks and high energy foods such as flapjack, bananas etc. We go to the local pub for a buffet lunch but you are welcome to bring you own pack up and stay at the track if you prefer.
+(Under normal circumstances we provide all you should need on the day, unless you have any special dietary requirements.
+Tea and coffee is available from sign on in the morning and throughout the day, as are cold drinks and high energy foods such as flapjack, bananas etc. We go to the local pub for a buffet lunch but you are welcome to bring you own pack up and stay at the track if you prefer.)

 What do I need to bring on the day?